Committed To Protecting Your Parenting Rights

 • Who is best able to help with school, homework and after-school activities, and who has done so in the past?

 The question of stability is important when determining custody as is the bond that a child has with each parent.
 A judge considers many factors in determining custody, and each judge is different.
-This is where an experienced attorney who has handled custody cases for over 30 years can be a real asset to your case.
+This is where an experienced attorney who has handled custody cases in middle Georgia for over 30 years can be a real asset to your case.

 You Do Not Have To Struggle With Custody Issues Alone